French Potato Salad with Herbs

 So I might get a bit disjointed when I see the laments about ‘stealing’ recipes and how people start wringing their hands at the injustice.

 I get the angst over taking our photos; that truly is our work product but recipes?
 They are a compilation of years of experience, tasting different foods, sharing meals with others, and more.

 I hope you take this recipe, make it my way or your way and enjoy it with your friends and family.
 Letting me know is fun and showing attribution is considerate if you blog about it, but in the long run?

 I want people to enjoy my efforts; be they from years ago or something I created in my kitchen yesterday.
-I give up thanks to the originator of this French Potato Salad with Herbs dish and hope you enjoy it too…it’s simple and delicious and a family favorite!
+I give up thanks to the originator of this French Potato Salad with Herbs salad, wherever you are, and hope my readers, friends, and family enjoy it too…it’s simple and delicious and one of our favorites!

-- 4 lbs small red potatoes, unpeeled, scrubbed, and cut into 1/4 inch thick slices
+- 4 pounds small red potatoes, unpeeled, scrubbed, and cut into 1/4 inch thick slices

 - 4 medium garlic cloves, peeled

 - 3 Tbsp Champagne vinegar or white wine vinegar